brombres/VemeGen/README.md

 # Vemaker
-Command-line tool to generate Hitler Reacts videos from a customizable script
+Command-line tool to generate Hitler Reacts vemes (video memes) from a customizable script

 About     | Current Release
 ----------|-----------------------